Illinois Parole Agent Concealed Carry Permit (IPACC)

 Application Process

-Step 1: Submit the complete application (New or Renewal) to the IROCC office for processing.
+If you're not a current member of the IPACC Program, start a new application online, then print and mail the application to the IROCC office for processing.
 Our office verifies your employment with the Illinois Department of Corrections.

-Step 2: Once your application has been processed you will receive a list of all the upcoming qualification shoots.
-Choose a location and date and attend the shoot.
+Once your application has been processed, you will receive notification to schedule your qualification shoot.
+You can choose a location and date and attend the shoot that's most convenient for you.

 Applications